josullivan96/donor-speed-skating/README.md

 - In the terminal, make sure you are in your desktop with: `cd ~/Desktop`
 - Run the following command to create summary files for each donor: `python3 donor-list.py`
 - You should see .txt files appear in the same folder.
 Copy and paste them to word doc or wherever

+## Custom Naming Capitalization
+- If you do not want a committee/recipient name in proper case, add the exact spelling and casing to a new line in the `special-case